AndrewW-NFC/NFC-tools/README.md

 ## Running NFC Tools after installation

 You only need to install NFC Tools once.
-After that, each time you want to use it, you open a command-line window, go back to the NFC Tools folder, activate the virtual environment, and start the app.
+After that, each time you want to use it, you open a command-line window, go back to the NFC Tools project folder, activate the virtual environment, and start the app.

 The virtual environment activation step is required each time you open a new Terminal or PowerShell window.
 A new command-line session does not automatically know about the private `.venv` environment where NFC Tools was installed.

 ### macOS

+1. Start the computer.
-1. Open **Terminal**.
+2. Open **Terminal**.
 You can find it in **Applications → Utilities → Terminal**, or search for “Terminal” with Spotlight.
-2. Go to the NFC Tools folder.
+3. Go to the NFC Tools project folder.
-3. Activate the virtual environment.
+4. Activate the virtual environment.
 5. Start NFC Tools.

-If the NFC Tools folder is on your Desktop and is named `nfc-tools`, run:
+If you cloned with the Git command above, the folder is probably named `nfc-tools`:

 ```bash
 cd ~/Desktop/nfc-tools